|

 2011/8/31 0:00:00 |

-The following takes the common toy motor as the speed measurement object, uses CS3020 to design a signal acquisition circuit, and realizes the output of counting pulses through a voltage comparator, which can not only measure the speed of the single-chip microcomputer experimental box, or directly connect the output to the frequency meter or pulse counter, get the number of pulses per unit time, and convert it to obtain the motor speed.
-This uses less hardware and requires no programming, but is only a validation of Hall sensor velocimetry applications. |
+The following is a common toy motor as the speed measurement object, the CS3020 design signal acquisition circuit, through the voltage comparator to realize the output of the counting pulse, not only in the microcontroller experiment box for speed measurement, but also directly connect the output to the frequency meter or pulse counter to get the number of pulses per unit time, and convert to get the motor speed.
+This requires less hardware and no programming, but is only a validation of Hall sensor velocity measurement applications. |

 Click Download |